Dahi Papdi Chaat

 - Garnish with chopped coriander and onions.

-- You can make papdis using only plain flour.
+You can make papdis using only plain flour or only wheat flour.